 Elgin 571 History

-The Elgin 571, manufactured in the early 1950s) was one of the last Railroad pocket watches produced by Elgin (on of the last Railroad Grade pocket watches for that matter).
+The Elgin 571, (manufactured in the early 1950s) was one of the last Railroad pocket watches produced by Elgin (one of the last Railroad Grade pocket watches for that matter).
 The “dp” on the dial (see picture at bottom of page) refers to “DuraPower”, Elgin’s version of the “white aloy” mainspring.
-It was made of “Elgiloy” (Trademarked by Elgin of course) guaranteed not to break or rust.
+It was made of “Elgiloy” (Trademarked by Elgin of course) guaranteed not to break or rust (although they can break and rust).
 This state of the art 21 jeweled pocket watch kept excellent time, and is still a very affordable quality pocket watch for collectors on a budget.

 Service and Repair